mauricioduqueorozco/projectLab/README.md

 Helper to compile arduino skecthes, without use Arduino IDE

-Only Works on Ubuntu and Arduino mega (ATMEGA2560)
+Only Works on Ubuntu and OSX

+the Shield Arduino mega (ATMEGA2560)

 node index.js  and Works!!